top of page

 Artist Statement: Navigating life’s complexities with intention requires the cross-examination of our beliefs, motives and choices.
 Such reflection is rarely serene.
 It can feel harsh, absorbing, messy and even melancholy.
 Uncovering inner truths will require resolutely digging through the chaos.

-Materials: Predominantly uncycled clothing fabric of unknown fibre content; burlap; organza; cotton and rayon embroidery threads; polyester threads; cotton-bamboo batting.
+Materials: Predominantly upcycled clothing fabric of unknown fibre content; burlap; organza; cotton and rayon embroidery threads; polyester threads; cotton-bamboo batting.
 Size: 10 ½” x 16” (27cm x 40.5cm)

 Techniques: Fabric manipulation; surface manipulation; layering; couching; applique; machine and hand stitching.